ibm-cloud-docs/subnets/about.md

 ## Primary subnets
 {: #primary-subnets}

-Primary subnets are assigned automatically and managed by {{site.data.keyword.cloud}}.
+Primary subnets are assigned automatically and managed by {{site.data.keyword.cloud_notm}}.
 IBM assigns and removes primary subnets as required to fulfill other services.
 IBM provides IP addresses to resources from primary subnets as needed.
 All servers are provisioned with at least one IP address from a primary subnet, commonly referred to as a primary IP address.
 Some services and options result in more than one primary IP addresses being assigned.

 IP addresses within primary subnets which are not yet assigned to resources are not available for use.
 Attempting to use unassigned IP addresses from primary subnets can lead to IP conflicts on the network and general service disruption.
 IBM reserves the right to block, or otherwise make unusable, any IP address on a primary subnet which is not assigned during fulfillment of other services.
 Use secondary subnets as your external facing service/application IP addresses.